asbiin/laravel-webauthn/README.md

 # Usage

-You will find an example of usage on this repository: [asbiin/laravel-webauthn-example](https://github.com/asbiin/laravel-webauthn-example).
+You will find an example of usage on [asbiin/laravel-webauthn-example](https://github.com/asbiin/laravel-webauthn-example).
+You can try it right now on the [demo application](https://laravel-webauthn-example.herokuapp.com/).

 ## Authenticate